 All manufacturers produce various "levels" of motorhomes.
 Thus some are lower quality than others.
 The average new mid-level Diesel Pusher costs about one third more than a similar level of gas motorhome.
 For this reason, many buyers purchase those that run on gas.

 However, there are a number of amenities they cannot have if they do this, and some of them make a big difference to comfort level as well as finances.
 For example, a well maintained pusher will hold its value much better than a similar gas model.
 What good does it do to save on the price of a new coach if you have to replace it sooner and lose more money on your trade?

-Furthermore, you can reap all of the benefits of a diesel and pay much less if you purchase one that was previously owned and well-maintained.
-When you do this, you'll be buying a vehicle that is sturdier and more durable that can last as long as you want to own it!
+Furthermore, you can reap all of the benefits of a diesel and pay much less if you purchase one that was previously owned and has been well-maintained.

 Had we not had that emergency, we'd still be driving the Safari and could have saved a bundle!

-Aside from the items I have mentioned above, there are a number of other benefits for people who decide to purchase pushers.
+Aside from the items I have already mentioned, there are a number of other benefits for people who decide to purchase pushers.

-- Because their engines are located in the rear of the motor home, travelers are cooler and engine noise is minimized.
-This makes conversation much easier.
+- Because their engines are located in the rear of the motorhome, travelers are cooler and engine noise is minimized.

 - Hitching rates are twice that of gas coaches (5000 pounds vs 10,000).

-- Diesel pumps fill faster, so less time is spent in truck stops.
+- Diesel pumps fill tanks faster, so less time is spent in truck stops.

 - Because they are constructed with heavier materials, amenities such as washer/dryer combos and granite counters are less likely to overload their chassis.